[all chapters in html] [all chapters in pdf] [lost world forum]

 A site of L.C.
 Geerts which includes a great number of Sumerian and Akkadian source documents.
 Geerts follows Sitchin.

 Marinus van der Sluijs's Mythopedia -- originally based entirely on the image and story evidence of a Polar Configuration, but now given over to an auroral plasma to explain all celestial phenomena of remote antiquity.
-Very professional, very verbose, but it is a book (or books) in progress.
+Very professional, very verbose, and very wrong.
+It is a book (or books) in progress.

 [www.bearfabrique.org]

 Alfred de Grazia's writings.
 Everything is in pdf as complete books.
-Chaos and Creation more or less (more less than more) parallels these pages, except for its Young Earth basis.
+Chaos and Creation sort of parallels these pages, except for its Young Earth basis.
 Totally engaging, is God's Fire.
 This is the story of Moses and the Exodus (1500 BC).
-Among other things, he reviews works by every biographer of Moses since antiquity, the operation of the Ark, the organization of the camps, the details of the whole migration, the electrical tricks of Moses, his interaction with Yahweh, and the character and psychology of Moses.
-See the appendix "List of Books" for more.
+Among other things, de Grazia reviews works by every biographer of Moses since antiquity, the operation of the Ark, the organization of the camps, the details of the whole migration, the electrical tricks of Moses, his interaction with Yahweh, and the character and psychology of Moses.
+See the Appendix "List of Books" for more.

-Emmet Sweeney, author of some eight books on alternative cosmological detail, mainly based on Velikovsky and Gunner Heinsohn.
+[Link dead 8/2014, but try Amazon) Emmet John Sweeney is author of some eight books on alternative cosmological detail, mainly based on Velikovsky and Gunner Heinsohn.
 Sweeney takes exception to both.
 See especially the four book series "Ages in Alignment" which proposes a world history not unlike this one.
 Sweeney proposes that an initial contact with Venus produced the world flood.
 He also places most dates much later.

 Donald W. Patten and Samuel R. Windsor, authors of The Mars-Earth Wars (1996), which may be found here.
-This is a well-written piece about the intersection of the orbit of Earth and Mars up to the beginning of the 8th century.
-The authors are physical scientist and engineers, making their theories a little more solid.
+This is a well-written piece about the intersection of the orbit of Earth and Mars through the 8th and 7th century BC.
+The authors are physical scientist and engineers, making their theories much more believable.

-John Ackerman, Firmament: Recent Catastrophic History of the Earth (1996) and Chaos: A New Solar System Paradigm (2000) establishes the repeated meetings of Earth and Mars (and Venus) primarily from Vedic sources.
+John Ackerman, Firmament: Recent Catastrophic History of the Earth (1996), Chaos: A New Solar System Paradigm (2000), and Peleh: Hidden Knowledge establishes the repeated meetings of Earth and Mars (and Venus) primarily from Vedic sources.
 Ackerman is a physicist.

 [www.gks.uk.com]